Sanjida-Haque/Sanjida-Haque/README.md

-- 🔭 I’m currently working on Web Development and Front-end App Development.
+- 🔭 I’m currently working on Full Stack Development.

-- 💬 Ask me about **MERN ,JS**

 - 📫 How to reach me **sariasanjidahaque@gmail.com**